infominer33/infominer33.github.io/research/UnitedNations.md

 * 4/17 — [Request for Information for Blockchain-based International Assistance](https://un-blockchain.org/2017/04/24/request-for-information-for-blockchain-based-international-assistance/)
 * 4/17 — [ETHNews — United Nations Thinking Big About Blockchain](https://www.ethnews.com/united-nations-thinking-big-about-blockchain)
 * 5/17 — [UNOPS NY Office Happy Hour accepts Bitcoin for Drinks](https://un-blockchain.org/2017/05/21/unops-ny-office-happy-hour/)
-* 6/17 — Early 2017 informal meetings among members of a number of UN organizations around blockchain, leads to the appointment of Yoshiyuki Yamamoto to be a UNOPS special advisor for [UN engagement and blockchain technology](https://www.reuters.com/article/us-un-refugees-blockchain/u-n-glimpses-into-blockchain-future-with-eye-scan-payments-for-refugees-idUSKBN19C0BB), that July.
+* 6/17 — Early 2017, informal meetings among members of a number of UN organizations around blockchain, leads to the appointment of Yoshiyuki Yamamoto, UNOPS special advisor for [UN engagement and blockchain technology](https://www.reuters.com/article/us-un-refugees-blockchain/u-n-glimpses-into-blockchain-future-with-eye-scan-payments-for-refugees-idUSKBN19C0BB), that July.

 That collaborative continued to grow, as Yamamoto met with members of various UN agencies to explore the idea of uniting the organizations on a blockchain.
 Among the agencies working in the [UN blockchain group](https://un-blockchain.org/) are the WFP, UNDP, UNICEF, UN Women, the UN High Commissioner for Refugees (UNHCR) and the UN Development Group (UNDG).